 Where: African American Civil War Museum | Shaw, DC

-Take a tour of another museum dedicated to the contributions of the 209,145 members of the United States Colored Troops.
-The African American Civil War Museum tells the stories and preserves for posterity the historic roles these brave men of African, European, and Hispanic descent played in ending slavery and keeping America united under one flag.
-A rich collection of artifacts, documents, primary sources, and technology create a meaningful learning experience for families, students, Civil War enthusiasts and historians about the period from the American Civil War to Civil Rights and beyond.
+Take a tour of another museum dedicated to the contributions of more than 200,000 members of the United States Colored Troops.
+The African American Civil War Museum tells the stories of the historic roles these brave men played in ending slavery and keeping America united under one flag.
+A collection of artifacts and documents, plus primary sources and technology create a meaningful learning experience for visitors about the period from the American Civil War to Civil Rights and beyond.
 Be sure to stop by the nearby African American Civil War Memorial, too.